bryplano/capacitor/site/docs-md/getting-started/with-ionic.md

 where `appName` is the name of your app, and `appId` is the domain identifier of your app (ex: `com.example.app`).

-*Note: Use the native IDEs to change these properties after initial configuration.*
+> **Note**: Use the native IDEs to change these properties after initial configuration.

 ### Build your Ionic App

-You must build your Ionic project at least once before adding any native platforms.
+You **must** build your Ionic project at least once before adding any native platforms.

 ```bash
 ionic build